gshaw-pivotal/backend-services-event-ingesting/ReadMe.md

 Spring Boot also integrates with RabbitMQ via Spring Boot Starter Amqp which makes it easier to have a Spring Boot based service integrate with RabbitMQ messaging / queuing.
 This ease of integration makes it easy to have the Api service send messages to a RabbitMq queue for another service to consume.
 Thus the level of setup and configuration required within the application is minimal.

+An alternative to using Java and Spring Boot could be Node.js, especially if the Api service has minimal processing work.

 ### Queue and Worker

-RabbitMQ was used to provide the queue while Java and Spring Boot were used to develop the Worker service.
+RabbitMQ was used to provide the queue while Java and Spring Boot (with Spring Boot Starter Amqp) were used to develop the Worker service.

 Similar to the Api service, Spring Boot was chosen due to the ease of integrating a Spring Boot based application with RabbitMQ.
 A listener can be easily created and when a message arrives on the queue being listened to, the associated function / method will run.
 This makes it easy to have a Spring Boot application consume and process messages as they arrive on the queue.

+Similar to the Api service, if the processing requirements are minimal, Node.js may be an option.
+However, we went with the assumption that there will be some form of data processing by the Worker service when processing events from the queue and thus a multi-threaded technology stack, like Java and Spring Boot is the better option longer term as the complexity of the game event data structure and queue processing grows.

 ### Database